-‘Enough is enough’: Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake
+‘Enough is enough’: Seattle Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake

 “Enough is enough,” Mariners rookie pitcher Justin Dunn tweeted.

-Milwaukee Bucks players were the first to initiate Wednesday’s movement, forcing the NBA to postpone all three of its scheduled playoff games in Orlando, Florida.
+Milwaukee Bucks players kicked off Wednesday’s movement, forcing the NBA to postpone all three of its scheduled playoff games in Orlando, Florida.

 WNBA players followed suit, and the league postponed its three games.
-WNBA players, in their bubble in Bradenton, Florida, gathered on one court, locked arms and knelt in silence Wednesday evening to protest the Blake shooting.
+WNBA players, in their bubble in Bradenton, Florida, gathered on one court, locked arms and knelt in silence Wednesday evening to protest the shooting of Blake.
 Atlanta Dream center Elizabeth Williams then read aloud a prepared statement on behalf of WNBA players.

 “We stand in solidarity with our brothers in the NBA and will continue this conversation with our brothers and sisters across all leagues and continue to take collective action,” she said.
 “What we have seen over the last few months, and most recently with the brutal police shooting of Jacob Blake, is overwhelming.
 And while we hurt for Jacob and his community, we also have an opportunity to keep the focus on the issues and demand change.
 These moments are why it’s important for our fans to stay focused, hear our voices, know our hearts and connect the dots from what we say to what we do.”